 - a) Title Page.
 The title of the thesis/dissertation will be in capital letters, centered one-third of the way down on the page.
 Following the title will be the author's full name.
 Following the author's name, the following STATEMENT must be included: "A thesis/dissertation submitted in partial fulfillment of the requirements for the degree of Master's (MS) or Doctor in Philosophy (PhD) (Department Name) at the University of Puerto Rico, Medical Sciences Campus (month & year)". - b) The Approval of Thesis/Dissertation Page (see Appendix F). - c) Dedication.
 (Optional) - d) Abstract.
 The abstract may contain up to 750 words, printed double space.
-The abstract must conform to the requirements of "Thesis/Dissertation Abstracts", found in the latest edition of the "Publication Manual of the American Psychological Association" available in the Graduate Program Office.

-e) Table of contents.
-Should be organized as follows:
+The abstract must conform to the requirements of "Thesis/Dissertation Abstracts", found in the latest edition of the "Publication Manual of the American Psychological Association" available in the Graduate Program Office. - e) Table of contents.
+Should be organized as follows for traditional style:

 ACKNOWLEDGEMENTS Page

-LIST OF TABLES П
+LIST OF TABLES II

-LIST OF FIGURES п
+LIST OF FIGURES "

-LIST OF SYMBOLS AND ABBREVIATIONS П
+LIST OF SYMBOLS AND ABBREVIATIONS "

-INTRODUCTION п
+INTRODUCTION "

-A. STATEMENT OF PURPOSE П
+A. STATEMENT OF PURPOSE "

-B etc. П
+B etc. "

-MATERIALS AND METHODS II
+MATERIALS AND METHODS "

 RESULTS II

 DISCUSSION II

-CONCLUSIONS П
+CONCLUSIONS II

-APPENDICES I, II, III П
+APPENDICES I, II, III II

-BIBLIOGRAPHY II .
+BIBLIOGRAPHY ıı

-\Note about the Acknowledgements section: The acknowledgements must be written on a single page immediately following the title page.
+^{}Note about the Acknowledgements section: The acknowledgements must be written on a single page immediately following the title page.